Pension Commutation (The Workers’ Compensation Act, 1974)

 - Clarification that the worker will remain eligible for other WCB benefits if he or she decides to commute the pension (e.g., medical care, medication, etc.).

-- The CM will not send letters to workers who are receiving earnings loss benefits.
+- Operations staff will not send letters to workers who are receiving earnings loss benefits.

-- If a worker wants the WCB to commute their pension, the worker must send a completed Commutation Qualification Review form (PCOM) to their CM.
+- If a worker wants the WCB to commute their pension, the worker must send a completed Commutation Qualification Review form (PCOM) to their Operations staff.
 The commutation request must:

 - Provide reasoning for the request.